boytchev/mannequin.js/README.md

 }
 ```

 To make the animation loop faster, all constant rotations should be defined outside *animate*.
-Also, if a rotaiton changing in the loop, there is no need to set it up outside the loop.
+Also, if a rotation changing in the loop, there is no need to set it up outside the loop.

 # Other functions